scverse/scvi-tools-site/blog/2025-3-7-scvi-tools-v1p3.md

 scvi‑tools v1.3 introduces three scalable custom dataloaders: LaminDB, Census, and AnnCollection, enabling out-of-core and federated training without memory overload.
 Custom Dataloders are only supported in SCVI & SCANVI models, but it should be easy to expand them to other models.
+These backends support full compatibility with scvi‑tools' data registration and training workflows, offering both scale and convenience to large projects.

 ### LaminDB
 Integrates with [Lamindb](https://lamin.ai/), enabling out-of-core training from disk-backed collections.
 Users can register collections and seamlessly train models like SCVI using lamin's MappedCollection, benefiting from disk efficiency while maintaining full API compatibility with in-memory datasets.
 For more inforamtion see this [link](https://docs.scvi-tools.org/en/stable/user_guide/use_case/custom_dataloaders.html).

-The next [tutorial](https://docs.scvi-tools.org/en/stable/tutorials/notebooks//use_cases/custom_dl/lamin.html) shows demonstration of a scalable approach to training an scVI model on PBMC data using Lamin dataloader
+The next [tutorial](https://docs.scvi-tools.org/en/stable/tutorials/notebooks/use_cases/custom_dl/lamin.html) shows demonstration of a scalable approach to training an scVI model on PBMC data using Lamin dataloader

 <img alt="lamin" width="100%" src={useBaseUrl('img/blog-post-scvi-tools-1p3/lamin.png')}/>